brynhayder/statistical_inference/README.md

 # Statistical Inference, Casella & Berger
-Notes and solutions to exercises from Statistical Inference (2e) by Casella and Berger
+Notes from Statistical Inference (2e) by Casella and Berger